ADFrys/Bamazon/README.md

 * Type "Node bamazonManager.js" in the command line to run the app.

 * You will be shown a list of menu options:
-	* If you select "View products for sale", you will see a list of item ids, product names, prices and stock quantities
+	* If you select "View products for sale", you will see a list of item ids, product names, prices and stock quantities.
-	* If you select "View low inventory", you will see the products with a stock quantity of less than 5
+	* If you select "View low inventory", you will see the products with a stock quantity of less than 5.
 	* If you select "Add to inventory", you will be asked which current product you would like to add stock to.
+The stock quantity will be updated in the mysql database as well.
 	* If you select "Add new product", you will be asked a series of questions about the new product to be added (name, department, price, etc.).
 This new item will be added to the mysql database as well.

 - If you want to clone this repo and run it, you will need to create your own Mysql database using the Mysql queries provided in the file "BamazonSchema.sql".
 In addition, you will want to enter your own password in both the "bamazonCustomer.js" and the "bamazonManager.js" files.
 The password is not shown for security reasons.